-- Applications to extend or reduce any time limit as prescribed in these Regulations or as ordered by the Chamber shall be made in writing or orally to the Chamber seized of the matter setting out the grounds on which the variation is sought. - 2.
+- 1. Applications to extend or reduce any time limit as prescribed in these Regulations or as ordered by the Chamber shall be made in writing or orally to the Chamber seized of the matter setting out the grounds on which the variation is sought. - 2.
 The Chamber may extend or reduce a time limit if good cause is shown and, where appropriate, after having given the participants an opportunity to be heard.
 After the lapse of a time limit, an extension of time may only be granted if the participant seeking the extension can demonstrate that he or she was unable to file the application within the time limit for reasons outside his or her control.

-Regulation 366 Format of documents and calculation of page limits
+Format of documents and calculation of page limits

 - 1. Headings, footnotes and quotations shall be counted in calculating the page limits. - 2.
 The following shall not be counted in calculating the page limits: - (a) Any addendum containing verbatim quotations of the Statute, Rules or these Regulations; - (b) Any appendix containing references, authorities, copies from the record, exhibits and other relevant, non-argumentative material.
-An appendix shall not contain submissions. - 3.
+An appendix shall not contain submissions; - (c) The cover page and the notification page. - 3.
 All documents shall be submitted on A4 format.
 Margins shall be at least 2.5 centimetres on all four sides.
 All documents that are filed shall be paginated, including the cover sheet.
+The font shall be any of the following: Palatino Linotype, Times New Roman, Century Schoolbook, Bookman Old Style, Cambria, Georgia or Courier.
 The typeface of all documents shall be 12 point with 1.5 line spacing for the text and 10 point with single spacing for footnotes.
-An average page shall not exceed 300 words.
+No substantial submissions may be placed in the footnotes of a document.